St Stephen's Church, Sneinton

-St. Stephen's Church, Sneinton is a parish church in the Church of England.
+St Stephen's Church, Sneinton is a parish church in the Church of England.
+It is the parish church of the Sneinton suburb of Nottingham, Nottinghamshire, England.

 The church is Grade II listed by the Department for Digital, Culture, Media and Sport as it is a building of special architectural or historic interest.
-The parents of D.H.
-Lawrence married in the church on 27 December 1875.
+The parents of D. H. Lawrence married in the church on 27 December 1875.

 History

 The church dates back to medieval times, and was served from Lenton Priory.
 From the Dissolution of the Monasteries the church was served mostly by clergy from St. Mary's Church, Nottingham until it became a parish is its own right in 1866.